Performing Arts Open Auditions: February 20

-Join the Chorale, Dance Team, Gospel Choir, Jazz Ensemble, Lyric Theatre, or the Pep Band and receive a scholarship.
+Join the Chorale, Jazz Ensemble, Lyric Theatre, Pep Band, or String Ensemble and receive a scholarship.

 Tell us you're interested, or ask about scholarships in an email to: email@example.com.